 “The real estate market [is valued in] the trillions.
 The sickness … is the high capital requirement making this market closed for most investors.
 The idea of RealEstate Affiliates is the cure – making this market accessible to anyone, anywhere.

 In terms of the importance of trust and integrity in his business model, Givon said: “In real estate, those features exist by default.
-That means for every property we can check the title deed and see who is the owner of the property.
+That means for every property.
+We can check the title deed and see who has ownership of the real estate property.
 This is done so we can ensure we are buying the property from the real owner.
-And afterward to check that we are indeed the [new rightful] owners on the title deed.
+And afterward, to check that we are indeed the [new rightful] owners on the title deed.
 That means, if you bought a property, you have a certificate from the country where the real estate resides that shows you are the owner of the property.

 “The funds of clients are being held by a trustee, usually a local law firm, that collects the investor funds and keeps them as a trust until the title deed is transferred to the new owner.
 Profits are collected each month to the investor’s account, and he [or she] can withdraw them to their bank account or credit card.”